openeuler-mirror/secGear/docs/build_install.md

 openEuler x86

 1. Refer to https://01.org/intel-software-guard-extensions/downloads download and install the 2.11
-   sgx  driver, sgx psw, sgx sdx.
+   sgx  driver, sgx psw, sgx sdk.
 In the directory of sgx sdk, source environment(for use sgx-sign)

 2. Refer to https://github.com/ocaml/opam/releases download and install the  opam-2.0.7-x86_64-linux.
    Run "./opam-2.0.7-x86_64-linux init"